focustense/StardewFishingSea/README.md

 However, mods that alter time are usually _slowing it down_, or speeding it up by a modest amount.
 When dealing with speedups of 4x or even 10x, a lot of things can break, including NPC schedules and pathfinding.
 Plus, it's just more fun to watch the entire world in fast-forward, isn't it?

-Consequently, AFS introduces several patches to:
+To this end, AFS introduces several patches to:

 - Increase the movement speed of characters (NPCs, animals, etc.) without directly writing to their `speed`, because the game is constantly adjusting their speed and overwriting it can cause those characters to get stuck;
 - Reduce the *real time delays* of characters, such as when they are blocked by the player or an obstacle;